-There are a lot of benefits to going the nonsurgical route to reshaping your body.
+There are a lot of benefits to going the non-surgical route.
 Of course, these treatments are not for everyone.
-Consider this your non-surgical spring slimdown guide, complete with everything you need to know about the top non-surgical body contouring procedures and whether one of them is right for you.
+Consider this your non-surgical spring slim-down guide, complete with everything you need to know about the top non-surgical body contouring procedures and whether one of them is right for you.

-As you consider your options for achieving a slimmer silhouette, you’ll have to weigh the pros and cons of nonsurgical procedures vs a surgical solution such as liposuction.
-In order to make the best decision, it’s important to understand what happens during each procedure, what kind of results to expect and who is a good candidate.
+As you consider your options for body contouring, you’ll have to weigh the pros and cons of non-surgical procedures vs a body contouring surgery such as liposuction.
+In order to make the best decision for you, it’s important to understand what happens during each procedure, what kind of results to expect and who is a good candidate.

 Liposuction: A Tried-and-True Body Contouring Solution

-Liposuction is the most popular plastic surgery procedure among both men and women, and for good reason.
-It is a very effective way to eliminate exercise-resistant fat from targeted areas of the body.
-During liposuction, a plastic surgeon removes fat from unwanted areas using a small handheld tool called a cannula.
+Liposuction is one of the most popular plastic surgery procedures among both men and women, and for good reason.
+Lipo can be a very effective way to remove exercise-resistant fat cells from targeted areas of the body.* During liposuction, a plastic surgeon removes fat from unwanted areas using a small handheld tool called a cannula.*

 Liposuction has evolved over the years, and the techniques and tools used today are far more sophisticated than before.
-A skilled and experienced plastic surgeon can take a multifaceted approach to liposuction in order to more effectively and precisely sculpt your figure.
+A board-certified plastic surgeon can take a multifaceted approach to liposuction in order to more effectively and precisely sculpt your figure.*

 Advantages of Liposuction vs Non-Surgical Methods

-- Since fat cells are physically removed during the treatment, liposuction results can be seen sooner than with non-surgical methods such as CoolSculpting®.
+- Since fat cells are physically removed at the time of treatment, liposuction results can be seen sooner than with non-surgical methods such as CoolSculpting®*